-Are you looking to sell a house in Fort Walton Beach, the [market_zipcode} zipcode, or anywhere in Florida?
-Then this blog post will answer the question, “Would an investor buy my house in Fort Walton Beach for close to asking price?”
+Are you looking to sell a house in Navarre, the [market_zipcode} zipcode, or anywhere in Florida?
+Then this blog post will answer the question, “Would an investor buy my house in Navarre for close to asking price?”
 Keep reading to find out the answer…

 When it comes to selling your house, you have a couple of options:

 - You can sell it on the market by stating your asking price and then working with an agent to try and find a buyer (or trying to find a buyer yourself).

 - You can skip the “sell-on-the-market” process and just work with a buyer directly (like what we do here at Purple Egg Real Estate) who can offer you a price for your house.

 If you’re wondering, “Would an investor buy my house in Navarre for close to asking price?” then here’s what you need to know: